liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/01-creating-sites.markdown

 ## Adding Sites [](id=adding-sites)

-Sites can be created through the Control Panel by a portal administrator.
+Sites can be created through the Control Panel by a Liferay administrator.
 Liferay's Control Panel provides an administrative interface for managing your Liferay instance.
 There are four main sections of the Liferay's Control Panel:
 Users, Sites, Apps, and Configuration.
 In this section, you'll learn how to use the Control Panel to manage sites.
 In a later section, you'll learn about using the Control Panel to manage site templates.
-Site templates allow portal administrators to create multiple sites with the same default set of pages and content.
+Site templates allow Liferay administrators to create multiple sites with the same default set of pages and content.
 For information about the Apps, Users, and Configuration sections of the Control Panel, see the